-Interestingly, foundations with at least two people of color on their boards, and those with all female or nonbinary board members, considered racial equity significantly more relevant to their mission than did boards without.
-Foundations with all white or all male boards can still engage in racial equity work.
-But they must bring more diverse perspectives onboard to advance conversations around racial equity and make the work more central to their mission.
+Interestingly, foundations with at least two people of color on their boards and those with all female or nonbinary board members considered racial equity significantly more relevant to their mission than did boards without that board member composition.
+Foundations with all White or all male boards can still engage in racial equity work.
+But they must bring more diverse perspectives on board to advance conversations around racial equity and make the work more central to their mission.

 Good Grantmaking Practices Aligned With Racial Equity

 We surveyed foundations on an array of grantmaking best practices—from monitoring grantee accomplishments to engaging constituents in the grantmaking process—and analyzed the relevancy of racial equity as it related to the grantmaking practices.

 The foundations that said racial equity was “very relevant” to their mission engaged in each of the aforementioned grantmaking practices more than foundations that said it was “not relevant” or “somewhat relevant” to their mission.